fabaff/fsl-test-bench/docs/misc/contribute/index.rst

 Contribute
 ==========

-There are several ways users can contribute to the Fedora Security Lab Test bench project.
+There are several ways users can contribute to the FSL Test bench project.

 .. toctree::
    :maxdepth: 2